len06/Spotify_Streams_2024_EDA/README.md

 # 📊 Exploratory Data Analysis on Most Streamed Songs on Spotify in 2024 dataset

-This project explores the most streamed songs on Spotify in 2024, using a dataset containing metadata for over 4500 songs.
+This project explores the most-streamed songs on Spotify in 2024, using a dataset containing metadata for over 4500 songs.
 The goal is to understand the structure of the data, identify patterns, and visualize relationships between various music platforms.

 ---